Chirag-ahir/JAVA-All-Basic/README.md

   What is the difference between thread.yield() and thread.join() ?<br>
   Yield tells the currently executing thread to give a chance to the threads that have equal priority in the Thread Pool while Join method in Java allows one thread to wait until another thread completes its execution.
 Yield method <br>
   Yield method only put a thread from Running State to Runnable State, not in wait or blocked state while Join method put current thread into blocking state until thread instance finish execution.

+  What is IllegalArgumentException in Thread?<br>
+  If the value of the parameter newPriority of the method setPriority() goes out of the range (1 to 10), then we get the IllegalArgumentException.
+IllegalArgumentException is a Java exception indicating that a method has received an argument that is invalid or inappropriate for this method's purposes.